-- 1. (i) any occurrence of a Notifiable Disease (as defined below) at the Premises or attributable to food or drink supplied from the Premises - (ii) any discovery of an organism at the Premises likely to result in the occurrence of a Notifiable Disease ...
+1. (i) any occurrence of a Notifiable Disease (as defined below) at the Premises or attributable to food or drink supplied from the Premises which causes restrictions on the use of the Premises on the order or advice of the competent authority ...

+(ii) any discovery of an organism at the Premises likely to result in the occurrence of a Notifiable Disease ...